6 Signs of Hair Loss

 BETTER EARLY THAN LATE [AND BE SORRY]

 If you feel that your hairline is moving further back or you are seeing more signs, it’s an indication of a possible hair loss condition, such as the male pattern baldness.
 There’s no need to worry though – although the condition is a progressive one, there are treatments available that have successfully and proven to improve hair loss conditions.
-As long as you seek the right advice and use the optimum treatment options to suit your particular pattern of hair loss, a receding hairline can be halted in its tracks, and in many cases hair can be regrown.
+As long as you seek the right advice and use the optimum hair loss treatment options to suit your particular pattern of hair loss, a receding hairline can be halted in its tracks, and in many cases hair can be regrown.
+In some cases, even a severe hair loss can be halted with the accurate and timely diagnosis from a trichologist.
 Don’t wait before it’s too late.

 IS LOSING HAIR A BIG DEAL TO MEN?